Concentration

 Urban Design Track

-Graphical Communication and Design Representation (34:970:590) and Planning and Design 1 (970 600:01) are required first-semester courses for design students.
-Recommended methods courses include Introduction to GIS for Planners (34:970:591) and Topics in GIS (34:970:592).
-A graduate planning studio in design, redevelopment, or land-use is recommended as one of the two studio choices.
-These studios support practice-based experiences that allows students to develop the confidence to interact with their peers, faculty, clients, and public officials on real-world issues.
+Graphic Communication and Design Representation (34:970:590) and Introduction to Urban Design (970 600) are required first courses for Urban Design students.
+There are two additional required classes detailed below for a total of four required classes.
+There are then optional but recommended classes (choices listed below) to complement the design track.
+Further, for students in this track, a graduate planning studio (two studios are required for the MCRP) in design, redevelopment, or land use is recommended as one of the two studio choices.
+These studios support practice-based experiences that allow students to develop the confidence to interact with their peers, faculty, clients, and public officials on real-world issues.

 Required Courses (take all of these courses)